supportprolianceltd/crm_apis_microservices/auth_service/users/document.md

 - **Multi-Tenant Architecture**: Complete schema-based tenant isolation with PostgreSQL
 - **JWT Authentication**: Secure token-based authentication with RSA key pairs for signing/validation
 - **User Management System**:
-  - Custom user model with roles (root-admin, co-admin, staff etc.), only root-admin can manage permissins, but he can designate a co-admin to manage permissions too.
+  - Custom user model with roles (root-admin, co-admin, staff etc.), only root-admin can manage permissions, but he can designate a co-admin to manage permissions too.
   - Comprehensive user profiles with personal info, employment details, qualifications
   - Document management for onboarding.
-  - Client profiles with automatice assignment to cluster for the rostering Microservice.
+  - Client profiles with automatic assignment to cluster for the rostering Microservice.
 - **Security Features**:
   - Two-factor authentication support
   - Account locking/deactivation for suspicious activity
-  - Session management and audit trails
   - RSA key management for JWT
 - **Event Management**:
   - Calendar integration with event scheduling.